OGGM/oggm/docs/input-data.rst

 Processing levels
 ~~~~~~~~~~~~~~~~~

-Currently, there are five available levels of pre-processing:
+Currently, there are six available levels of pre-processing:

 - **Level 0**: the lowest level, with directories containing the glacier
   outlines only.